qutip/qutip/doc/guide/guide-random.rst

 | CPTP channel (``super``)      | `rand_super`, `rand_super_bcsz`            | :math:`(N \times N) \times (N \times N)` |
 +-------------------------------+--------------------------------------------+------------------------------------------+

-In all cases, these functions can be called with a single parameter :math:`N` that dimension of the relevant Hilbert space.
+In all cases, these functions can be called with a single parameter :math:`N` that specifies the dimension of the relevant Hilbert space.
 The optional
 ``dims`` keyword argument allows for the dimensions of a random state, unitary or channel to be broken down into subsystems.

 .. ipython::